Does your sh*t sail around the toilet bowl like a happy otter? Our stinkers are supposed to be sinkers. So what’s up with floating poop?

 When stool is fatty (thicc), it may float.
 The medical term for this is steatorrhea, and it’s got a few origin stories.
 Here are a few possible reasons your stool is light.

 Celiac is an autoimmune disease that damages the lining of the small intestine whenever gluten is ingested.
 Gluten is a group of proteins that exists in grains like wheat, rye and barley.
-Folks afflicted with Celiac may experience other digestive symptoms, like bloating and indigestion, diarrhea or nausea.
+Folks afflicted with Celiac may experience other digestive symptoms, like bloating, indigestion, diarrhea or nausea.

 Short Bowel Syndrome